GitStatus25/GitStatus/backend/APP_DOCS.md

 #### Frontend Organization

-The frontend codebase is organized with a clear separation between pages and components:
+The frontend codebase is organized with a clear component structure:

-1. **Pages (`src/pages/`)**:
+1. **Components (`src/components/`)**:
-   - Top-level components that represent entire pages/routes in the application
+   - Top-level components that represent entire routes/screens in the application
-   - Generally contain the main layout and composition of components
+   - Generally contain the main layout and composition of smaller elements
-   - Handle page-level state, data fetching, and routing logic
+   - Handle state, data fetching, and routing logic
-   - Named with the "Page" suffix (e.g., `DashboardPage.js`, `ViewReportPage.js`)
+   - Named with the "Component" suffix (e.g., `DashboardComponent.js`, `LoginComponent.js`)
-   - Examples: `LoginPage`, `DashboardPage`, `ViewReportPage`
+   - Examples: `LoginComponent`, `DashboardComponent`, `ViewReportComponent`
+   - All components representing full screens/pages are placed directly in the components directory in their own feature folder (e.g., `components/Dashboard/`)

-2. **Components (`src/components/`)**:
+2. **PagePartials (`src/components/PagePartials/`)**:
-   - Reusable UI elements that can be composed within pages
+   - Smaller, reusable UI elements that compose the main Components
    - Focus on specific UI functionality and presentation
    - Generally receive data and callbacks as props
+   - Named with the "Partial" suffix (e.g., `HeaderPartial.js`, `CommitListPartial.js`)
+   - Examples: `LayoutPartial`, `CommitListPartial`, `ReportHeaderPartial`

+3. **Modals (`src/components/Modals/`)**:
+   - Dialog components that appear over the main UI
-   - Named with the "Component" suffix (e.g., `HeaderComponent.js`, `CommitListComponent.js`)
+   - Named with the "Modal" suffix (e.g., `CreateReportModal.js`)
-   - Can be organized in feature-based folders for related components
-   - Examples: `LayoutComponent`, `CommitListComponent`, `ReportHeaderComponent`
+   - Examples: `CreateReportModal`, `ViewCommitsModal`

-3. **Component Organization Strategy**:
+4. **Component Organization Strategy**:
    - When a component becomes too large (>300 lines), it should be split into smaller focused components
    - Related components are grouped in feature-based folders (e.g., `components/ViewReport/`)
    - Each feature folder includes an `index.js` file that re-exports its components for easier importing
-   - Complex UI elements are composed from multiple smaller components
+   - Complex UI elements are composed from multiple smaller PagePartials
    - This approach improves maintainability, readability, and allows for component reuse

-4. **Component/Page Structure**:
+5. **Component Structure**:
-   - Each component or page has its own folder containing separate files for logic, presentation, and styles
+   - Each component has its own folder containing separate files for logic, presentation, and styles
    - The structure follows this pattern:
      ```
      ComponentName/